CZ-NIC/fred-docs/EPPReference/ProtocolBasics/IntroEPP.rst

 Normal communication
 --------------------

-Normal communication between a client and the EPP server will be:
+Normal communication between a client and the EPP server is:

-* Client connects to server over TCP+TLS.
+* The client connects to the server over TCP+TLS.
-* Server identifies itself and the commands and extensions that it supports.
+* The server identifies itself and the commands and extensions that it supports.
   (Sends the ``greeting``.)
-* Client logs in by supplying login name, password and session options.
+* The client logs in by supplying login name, password and session options.
+* The server establishes a session and confirms the login.
-* Client issues commands to server, which replies immediately with a result.
+* The client issues commands to the server, which replies immediately with a result.
-* Client then idles until it has more commands to send, querying periodically for poll notifications.
+* The client then idles until it has more commands to send, querying periodically for :doc:`poll notifications </EPPReference/CommandStructure/Poll/index>`.
-* Client logs out (or times out).
+* The client logs out (or times out).
+* The server terminates the session and confirms the logout.
+* If a session has not been established for a client, the server rejects all commands from the client (except for the login).

 .. _fig-epp-conversation: